wetryingtodorock/getblock-docs/en/rpc-service/matic/ws/matic_shh_getFilterChanges.md

 ---
-title: matic:shh_getFilterChanges \[WebSocket\] {disallowed}
+title: matic:shh_getFilterChanges  {disallowed} - Polygon
-description: Polling method for whisper filters.
-Returns new messages since the lastcall of this method.Note calling the shh_getMessages method, will reset the buffer for thismethod, so that you won’t receive duplicate messages.
+description: Example code for the matic:shh_getFilterChanges  {disallowed} ws method. Сomplete guide on how to use matic:shh_getFilterChanges  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters